 Shortly after you complete your Experience Weekend, you will receive an email that states your standing with the drum corps.
 You will receive a contract offer, a call back offer, or a decline letter.

 Your talent and skills are given primary consideration in the selection process.
 However, we also consider your commitment level, communication, personal and financial responsibility, your parental support, your attitude and your growth and improvement.

 Please bring your own brass instrument (if possible) and mouthpiece.
-If you do not have one, absolutely come to auditions as we do have a limited number of Mandarins instruments available for weekend use.
+If you do not have an instrument, absolutely come to auditions as we do have a limited number of Mandarins instruments available for weekend use.
 We play on the following marching brass instruments: Bb Trumpets, F Mellophones, Bb Baritones and Euphoniums, and Bb Marching Tubas.
-And yes, depending on the requirements of each years show we may use other types of brass instruments.
+And yes, depending on the requirements of each year’s show we may use other types of brass instruments.

 Color Guard Members